valentin2105/Kubernetes-Saltstack/README.md

 # Kubernetes-Saltstack
 Saltstack recipe to deploy Kubernetes cluster from scratch.

 ## I - Preparation

 To prepare the deployment of the Kubernetes cluster,

-You need to prepare the Salt directory and create certificates on the `certs/` folder using `CFSSL tool`:
+You need to clone the git repo and create certificates on the `certs/` folder using `CfSSL tools`:

 ```
 git clone git@github.com:valentin2105/Kubernetes-Saltstack.git /srv/salt